sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

 Update Cloudformation template based on your environment
 ---------------------------------------------------------

-Update the CFT **emr-fire.json** according to your requirement and deploying environment
+Update the CFT **emr-fire.json** according to your requirement and environment in which you are deploying.

 * ElasticMapReduce-Master-SecurityGroup under mastersg